CodeDragon03/SLATE/README.md

 <img src="./Poster.jpeg" alt="Covalence Poster" />
 </div>

-<h1 align="center">Covalence</h1>
+<h1 align="center">Smart LaTeX Automated Technical Editor (SLATE)</h1>

 <blockquote style="font-size:18px;">
-<strong>Covalence</strong> is a real-time collaborative LaTeX editor designed for academic teams.
+<strong>Smart LaTeX Automated Technical Editore</strong> is a real-time collaborative LaTeX editor designed for academic teams.
 It streamlines the creation of research papers, theses, and other documents by integrating real-time syncing and video chat directly into the workspace.
 This powerful academic platform makes remote collaboration intuitive and efficient for students and researchers.
 Please check the issues page for more info on coming fetures and make sure to stare it to know about future updates.
 </blockquote>

 <div align="center">